MultiQC/MultiQC/CONTRIBUTING.md

 9. Commit and push version updates
 10. Make a [release](https://github.com/ewels/MultiQC/releases) on GitHub - paste changelog section.
 11. Check that [PyPI listing page](https://pypi.python.org/pypi/multiqc/) looks sane
-12. Update version numbers to new dev version in `setup.py`, `CHANGELOG.md`, `docs/README.md`
+12. Tell UPPMAX about the new version and ask for the module system to be updated.
-13. Tell UPPMAX about the new version and ask for the module system to be updated.
+13. Update version numbers to new dev version in `setup.py` and `docs/README.md`
 14. Add a new section in the changelog for the development version
 15. Commit and push.
 Continue making more awesome :metal: